Background

 After training, Jacobi Forcing model is still a standard AR checkpoint, but its Jacobi trajectories change qualitatively:

 - Intermediate Jacobi states now contain long n-grams in the draft that already match the final greedy AR output.
+Such n-gram tends to stay correct across iterations, despite their positions might be wrong.

 - As a result, we can cache these stable n-grams and reuse them at the right positions in subsequent verification steps for further speedup.

-Multiblock decoding
+Multiblock decoding and Rejection recycling

 To better utilize the GPU, Jacobi Forcing model employs multiblock Jacobi decoding: